dhutapratama/docs/events.md

         // ...
     }

 That's it!
-Now, when an event handled by this listener is dispatched, the listener will automatically be queued by the event dispatcher using Laravel's [queue system](/docs/{{version}}/queues).
+Now, when an event handled by this listener is dispatched, the listener will automatically be queued by the event dispatcher using Lets's [queue system](/docs/{{version}}/queues).
 If no exceptions are thrown when the listener is executed by the queue, the queued job will automatically be deleted after it has finished processing.

 <a name="customizing-the-queue-connection-queue-name"></a>
 #### Customizing The Queue Connection & Queue Name